Maryland Layoffs — October 2015

 |---|---|---|---|---|

-Leading the list was Collington Services, LLC at its Maryland facility, reporting 191 affected workers.
-Collington Services, LLC followed with 191 workers.
+The largest notice was filed by Collington Services at its Maryland facility, reporting 191 affected workers.

 This analysis is based on official WARN Act filings reported by Maryland.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Maryland WARN notices, browse layoffs by state, or download the full dataset.